Lesko02/BioJournals.jl/README.md

 Simulators tracking mutations in a cell population, e.g., to study the evolution of a solid tumor, must manipulate many DNA/RNA sequences at a time.
 It is obviously unfeasible to duplicate a full sequence every time a mutation happens.
-Any such simulator must therefore deal rely on sophisticated data structures just tracking the *delta*'s from one sequence to the next, while keeping them in a *tree-like* (or more complex) data structure.
+Any such simulator must therefore rely on sophisticated data structures just tracking the *delta*'s from one sequence to the next, while keeping them in a *tree-like* (or more complex) data structure.